colll78/cardano-lightning/docs/adrs/minimal-state.md

 - the sender's signature is correct
 - the index is not yet accounted for in an existing snapshot
 - the amount is sufficient for their expectation
-- if the check is locked, then other conditions are satisfied such as the expiry is sufficiently far into the future.
+- if the check is locked, then other conditions are satisfied such as the timeout is sufficiently far into the future.

 ##### Signing cheques